 One of biggest considerations for many students is how to finance an overseas study experience.
-The cost of studying overseas varies from person to person as it depends on a number of factors, including the destination country are travelling to, the program you choose and the length of your trip.
+The cost of studying overseas varies from person to person as it depends on a number of factors, including the destination country, the program and the length of your trip.

 While it helps to have a little in your savings account, there are a number of other funding options for you to consider to make overseas study as easy and affordable as possible.

 There are a range of expenses that you will need to be mindful of when budgeting for your overseas study.
 These may include:

 - Subject tuition fees (Note: Exchange students do not pay tuition to the host institution)

 - Travel insurance fees (Note: The University offers free travel insurance to students travelling on approved University programs)

 - Passport and visa fees, including travel to another city for an interview if necessary

 - Accommodation (on or off-campus) fees

 Read more about how to plan your budget.

 It's a good idea to hold off paying for anything until you have received your acceptance notification from your host institution.
 This ensures you don't forfeit any costs paid if your overseas study plans need to change.